Every LAST-SUNDAY-OF-THE-MONTH! 3/27, 4/24, 5/29, 6/26, 7/31, 8/28, 9/25, 10/30, 11/27, *12/18, etc.!

 When and where does this happen?

-- WHERE ARE YOU?: We’re at the Oxnard College Marketplace & Swap Meet, in front of the student bookstore (see map on the flyer below) At least for now.
-The entire fair will be reconfigured soon.
-Stay tuned.
+- WHERE ARE YOU?: NEW LOCATION!
+We’re at the Oxnard College Marketplace & Swap Meet, in front of the GYM!

-What should applicants bring with them? – ¿Qué información aportar?
+What should applicants bring with them for a citizenship application? – ¿Qué información aportar?

 - Driver’s license – Licencia de conducir